-Well hackers and other technological experts discussed this through internet chat rooms decided that the source code could be edited.
-While Apple tend to keep these things under wraps and protected many people felt that it could be edited just enough to enhance the device and make it seem like a completely different phone with new features.
+Well, hackers and other technological experts discussed this through internet chat rooms decided that the source code could be edited.
+While Apple tends to keep these things under wraps and protected many people felt that it could be edited just enough to enhance the device and make it seem like a completely different phone with new features.

 Many people have compared jailbreaking an Apple iPhone to the process of rooting an Android device.

-While the basic concept may have similarities the process and what it actually does is quite different.
-For example when you root an Android device it reboots a whole new operating system,= onto the phone whereas this is not possible with the iPhone even given the skills of many modern day jailbreakers and those that take an interesting in hacking.
+While the basic concepts may have similarities, the two processes and what actually happens are quite different.
+For example, when you root an Android device it reboots a whole new operating system, onto the phone whereas this is not possible with the iPhone even given the skills of many modern-day jailbreakers and those that take an interesting in hacking.

 The Early Stages